- Cape Cod is the favorite hunting ground of one of the most dangerous shark species in the world, the great white shark.

-Great shark whites have double protection in Massachusetts.
+Great white sharks have double protection in Massachusetts.
 In addition to receiving federal protection in 1997, Massachusetts also designated the great white sharks as a protected species in 2005.
-When you combine this with the recent boom in the seal population, it’s easy to see why great whites are suddenly becoming quite common on Cape Cod.
+When you combine this with the recent boom in the seal population, it’s easy to see why great whites are suddenly becoming quite common species of Cape Cod sharks.

-In the past few years, sightings of great white sharks have increased on Cape Cod.
+In the past few years, Cape Cod’s great white shark sightings have increased.
 Experts think the increased sightings might not be because their population is increasing.
 According to experts, these sharks have been in the area for a long time.
-The surge in sightings might be because humans are getting better at detecting them.
+The surge in Cape Cod’s great white sharks’ sightings might be because humans are getting better at detecting them.

 How Often Are They Spotted?

-We can chalk down the increased sightings of great whites to advances in shark-tracking technology.
+We can chalk down the increased sightings of Cape Cod’s great white sharks to advances in shark-tracking technology.
 However, there’s no denying that there have been a few more attacks and sightings over the past few years.
 According to data from the Boston Globe, an Atlantic white shark conservancy, the number of shark detections has increased yearly since 2013, with the detection rate increasing by 24% in 2021 alone.

-In 2017 there was a shark attack incident involving a paddle boarder off Marconi beach.
+In 2017 there was a Cape Cod shark attack incident involving a paddle boarder off Marconi beach.
 An attack on a swimmer was also recorded in 2012.
 But neither of these were fatal attacks.

 The 2018 fatal attack on a bodyboarder on Newcomb Hollow Beach is the most recent death from a great white shark attack in Massachusetts.
 Before this, the last time anyone died from a shark bite in the state was in 1936 (this was a bull shark and not a great white shark).